msshajeer6/passport-mrz-scanner/README.md

 **Note:** The `fastmrz` library's primary OCR method uses its own models and doesn't require this file.
 The MRZ language model is only used by the fallback OCR method if `fastmrz` doesn't find MRZ data initially.

 ### PDF Conversion Errors
-- Ensure Poppler is installed and the `pdftoppm` utility is accessible
+- PyMuPDF is the primary renderer (no system install needed).
+If PyMuPDF fails and you rely on the Poppler fallback, ensure `pdftoppm` is installed and on PATH.
 - Check that the PDF file is not corrupted or password-protected

 ### No MRZ Data Found